animemylife101/au-react-task-juniour/README.md

-Solution of technical problem to the position of frontend trainee.
+Solution of <a href = 'https://drive.google.com/file/d/18GjJJJlw7YoshQfq2_FYQv6hnRTpjLp2/view'>technical problem</a> to the position of frontend trainee.